jimmybengtsson/1DV610-L2/README.md

 # 1DV610 L2
 Repository for 1DV610 assignment 2.

+81% complete in the automated tests without any implementation of the cookie-requirements (3)

 ### Installation:

 Make shure you have **MAMP/LAMP/WAMP** installed on your computer or server.